prajin-op/btp-s4hana-kyma-business-process-extension/documentation/deploy/setup-mock/README.md

     docker push <DOCKER_ACCOUNT>/kymamock:latest
     ```

-2. Navigate to the charts folder in the cloned source code.
+2. Navigate to the **charts** folder in the cloned source code.

 3. Edit the domain of your cluster, so that the URL of your CAP service can be generated.
 You can use the preconfigured domain name for your Kyma cluster:

     ```shell
     kubectl get configmap -n kube-system shoot-info -ojsonpath='{.data.domain}'
     ```
-4. Find all <DOCKER_ACCOUNT> and replace all with your docker account/repository.
+4. Find all values for <DOCKER_ACCOUNT> and replace all with your docker account/repository.

-5. For a private container registry - Create a secret for your Docker repository and replace the value of DOCKER_SECRET with the created secret name.
+5. For a private container registry: Create a secret for your Docker repository and replace the value of <DOCKER_SECRET> with the created secret name.

     imagePullSecret: name: <DOCKER_SECRET>

-    public container registry - Create a dummy secret and replace the value of DOCKER_SECRET with the created secret name
+    public container registry: Create a dummy secret and replace the value of <DOCKER_SECRET> with the created secret name.

-**Note:** Please make sure that you deploy the mock server to the same namespace where the Kyma application have been deployed.
+**Note:** Make sure that you deploy the mock server to the same namespace where the Kyma application have been deployed.

-6. Find all <RELEASE_NAME_OF_KYMAAPP> and replace all with the release name of deployed Cap application.
+6. Find all values for <RELEASE_NAME_OF_KYMAAPP> and replace all with the release name of deployed CAP application.

-7. Run the following command to deploy your application
+7. Run the following command to deploy your application:

     ```shell
     helm upgrade --install <RELEASE_NAME> ./chart -n <NAMESPACE>
     ```

-**Note:** Please make sure that the release names are different for mock server and cap application.
+**Note:** Make sure that the release names are different for mock server and CAP application.

 ### Set Up Destination in SAP BTP